trow-land/Machine-Learning/README.md

 ## Contributing
 Although this repository primarily serves as a personal record of my learning journey, contributions or suggestions are welcomed.
 Feel free to open an issue or submit a pull request.

-To Do: Repo structure, project info, upload more projects

 ## Contact
 If you have any questions or would like to discuss these projects further, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/thomas-rowland1/) or by emailing at [tom_rowland@outlook.com](mailto:tom_rowland@outlook.com)